CIDRAM/CIDRAM/_docs/readme.en.md

 General CIDRAM configuration.

 "logfile"
-- Filename of file to log all blocked access attempts to.
+- Human readable file for logging all blocked access attempts.
 Specify a filename, or leave blank to disable.

+"logfileApache"
+- Apache-style file for logging all blocked access attempts.
+Specify a filename, or leave blank to disable.

+"logfileSerialized"
+- Serialised file for logging all blocked access attempts.
+Specify a filename, or leave blank to disable.

 "ipaddr"
 - Where to find the IP address of connecting requests?
 (Useful for services such as Cloudflare and the likes) Default = REMOTE_ADDR.
 WARNING: Don't change this unless you know what you're doing!

 "forbid_on_block"
 - Should CIDRAM respond with 403 headers to blocked requests, or stick with the usual 200 OK?
-False = No (200) [Default]; True = Yes (403).
+False/200 = No (200) [Default]; True = Yes (403); 503 = Service unavailable (503).

+"silent_mode"
+- Should CIDRAM silently redirect blocked access attempts instead of displaying the "Access Denied" page?
+If yes, specify the location to redirect blocked access attempts to.
+If no, leave this variable blank.

 "lang"
 - Specify the default language for CIDRAM.